 The buses go along several of Vancouver’s most interesting streets including Water Street, Robson, Granville and Beach Avenue.
-The bus also stops at most of the city’s top downtown tourist attractions including Canada Place, FlyOver Canada, Vancouver Lookout, Sun Yat-Sen Garden, the Vancouver Art Gallery and the Vancouver Aquarium.
+Other popular stops in years past are some of the city’s top downtown tourist attractions including Canada Place, FlyOver Canada, Vancouver Lookout, Sun Yat-Sen Garden, the Vancouver Art Gallery and the Vancouver Aquarium.

 The regular Hop-On Hop-Off bus fare does not include admission into any of the above attractions, but it does include interesting commentary along the way.